sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### projectSettings and buildSettings

 With auto plugins, all provided settings (e.g. `assemblySettings`) are provided by the plugin directly via the `projectSettings` method.
-Here’s an example plugin that adds a command named hello to sbt projects:
+Here‚Äôs an example plugin that adds a command named hello to sbt projects:

 ```scala
 package sbthello